etiur/satmutagenesis/docs/source/manual.rst

         --traj TRAJ           Set how many PDBs are extracted from the trajectories --out OUT             Name of the summary file created at the end of the analysis
-        --folder FOLDER       Name of the plots folder --analyse {energy,distance,both}
+        --plot PLOT       Name of the plots folder --analyse {energy,distance,both}
                               The metric to measure the improvement of the system --cpus CPUS           Include the number of cpus desired